 Clairton Middle School (grades 6-8) employs at least three Reading Specialists to provide a 90-minute block of reading instruction focusing on increasing vocabulary development, fluency, and comprehension of students before they enter the high school.
 Instruction is broken down into a 45-minutes of core instruction (Tier I) and 45-minutes of targeted intervention (Tier II).
 Students are provided with direct instruction for unpacking complex text, strategies for close reading, analysis of literature, as well as opportunities to develop a lifelong love of reading.

-Students taking the Keystones Exams in grades 9-11 are provided whole group, small group, and individualized support by classroom teachers.
-Data from the Keystone Exams, CDTs, as well as assessments developed through OnHand Schools are used to assist teachers as to strengths and weaknesses of groups as well as well as individual students.
+Students taking the Keystones Exams in grades 9-11 are provided support by an Interventionist.
+Data from the Keystone Exams, CDTs, as well as assessments developed through OnHand Schools are used to assist the Interventionist as to strengths and weaknesses of groups as well as well as individual students.
 Additional intervention may be made available to students as a push-in support during content-area instruction or as a pull-out resource for small group intervention during the regular school day.
+The Interventionist is also available after school.

 In Clairton Middle School/High School, the Student Assistance Teams (SAP) provides additional support used by the district to identify at-risk students.
 SAP teams are currently in place at the middle and high school levels.
 SAP is a cooperative effort with parents in utilizing the support staff, students, and community through contracted services with Mon Yough.
 It is a proactive prevention/intervention program that attempts to provide intervention before school performance is seriously compromised.
 The SAP Core Team of individuals are trained in the SAP Model and focus on screening/intervention for student who may be experiencing drug and alcohol, depression, and/or family issues, referrals to appropriate agencies or treatment facilities, aftercare for those returning from treatment, and crisis intervention as needed.

 In addition, Clairton City School District offers support to the students and the community through the School Based Behavioral Health Team.
-This program is implemented in grades K-12 and commences in the 2015-2016 school year.
+This program is implemented in grades K-12.
 This is a collaboration between Community Care Behavioral Health Services, the Allegheny County Office of Behavioral Health and Clairton City School District.
 This program will provide students with intensive behavioral health needs, individual, and family support.
 Students will be referred to this program through ESAP and SAP.

 If it is determined that a student is in need of further evaluation, the student is referred for a multidisciplinary team (MDT) evaluation, which requires parent permission and includes parent input.
 Next, a “Permission To Evaluate - Consent Form” is issued to the parent to sign giving the school district permission to conduct the evaluation.
 The school district has 60 calendar days from the receipt date to complete the evaluation.
 After the evaluation is completed, an evaluation report is prepared which includes specific recommendations for the types of intervention necessary to meet the needs of the student and to determine the child’s eligibility for special education services based upon a disability.